openstack/ironic/doc/source/drivers/ilo.rst

 Configuring and Enabling the driver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Build a deploy image, see :ref:`BuildingDibBasedDeployRamdisk`
+1. Build a deploy image, see :ref:`BuildingDeployRamdisk`

 2. Upload this image to glance::